bgamari/ghc-wiki-import/building/preparation/linux.md

-Optional: install llvm from [
-http://apt.llvm.org](http://apt.llvm.org) (only necessary to make the `-fllvm` flag work).
+Optional: install LLVM from \<[ http://apt.llvm.org](http://apt.llvm.org)\> (only necessary to make the `-fllvm` flag work).
 [Commentary/Compiler/Backends/LLVM/Installing](commentary/compiler/backends/llvm/installing#llvm-support) will tell you which version to install.

 Due to the nature of Debian, you may have difficulty building GHC \>7.6 due to version incompatibilities with the Happy and Alex packages.
-To alleviate this issue simply install both packages using the haskell-platform provided cabal.
+To alleviate this issue simply install both packages using the `haskell-platform` provided `cabal`.

 ```wiki